boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 The algorithm will randomly pick a new configuration of weights and biases, that is not associated with the previous configuration in any way.
 This configuration will be evaluated, and if the new configuration produces a lower cost for the system, in simulated annealing terms called energy, the new configuration is used instead.
 Since 'cost' is already used to describe what the 'energy' is, cost will be used in this section, to keep consistency throughout the report.
+The term 'energy' is introduced, in case the reader needs to refer to documentation regarding the simulated annealing algorithm outside of this report.
-A new configuration, which changes a few of the weights or biasses will be chosen, in order to be tested again.
+A new configuration, which changes a few of the weights or biasses, will be chosen, in order to be tested again.
 If the new configuration does not have a lower cost, the configuration might still be chosen in order to investigate neighboring solutions.
 Whether the configuration with a higher cost is chosen or not depends on the temperature $T$.
 A high temperature means the algorithm are likely to investigate configurations with higher cost, while a low temperature gives a very low probability that configurations with higher cost are chosen.